marhan/marhan_cli/README.md

 # MarhanCli

-This gem is a toolset my my own needs.
+This gem is a console tool for my own needs.

 ## Installation